Pedrohelder98/BluegrassAssessment/README.md

 Views: Contain the HTML templates and partial views for rendering components.
 Services: Encapsulate data mapping and business logic to keep controllers clean and maintainable.

+## Technologies Used
+.NET 8: The core framework used for development.
+ASP.NET MVC: Provides a structured, scalable application architecture.
+Umbraco CMS: A CMS that allows for easy content management and integration.
+SQLite: A lightweight database used for data storage (found in umbraco/Data/Umbraco.sqlite.db).

 ## Setup Instructions